 </manifest>

 Let's try to run your DragNDropDemo application.
 I assume you had created your AVD while doing environment setup.
-To run the app from Eclipse, open one of your project's activity files and click Run Eclipse Run Icon icon from the toolbar.
+To run the app from Eclipse, open one of your project's activity files and click Run icon from the toolbar.
 Eclipse installs the app on your AVD and starts it and if everything is fine with your setup and application, it will display following Emulator window:

 Now do long click on the displayed android logo and you will see that logo image moves a little after 1 seconds long click from its place, its the time when you should start dragging the image.
 You can drag it around the screen and drop it at a new location.